 Where do funds collected from the False Alarm Reduction Program go?

 Funds generated from the program are used to cover the costs to administer the program and to recover some of the costs associated with police officers' response to false alarms.

 How is my alarm company involved in this matter?

 Your alarm company plays a very important role in helping to reduce false alarms.
 They are there to assist you with any questions you may have about your alarm system's operation and its maintenance.
 The alarm user is responsible for knowing how to operate their alarm system, its maintenance, and ensuring that it is adequately located.
 To prevent having any false alarms, check with your alarm company for suggestions on how to avoid the most common alarm user errors.

 Why was PMAM Corporation contracted to administer the alarm program?

 PMAM was selected and contracted through a request for proposals process.
-It is a national professional service company which provides a comprehensive service to exclusively administer alarm programs for other cities nationwide.
-It is rarely cost- effective for a community to create and maintain their own system of tracking and billing false alarm violations, suspensions, and reinstatements, as it requires new computer software and hiring and training additional administrative staff.
+It is a national professional service company that provides a comprehensive service to exclusively administer alarm programs for other cities nationwide.
+It is rarely cost-effective for a community to create and maintain its own system of tracking and billing false alarm violations, suspensions, and reinstatements, as it requires new computer software and hiring and training additional administrative staff.

-PMAM leverages their expertise, systems, people, and processes to administer false alarm programs for many jurisdictions, thus spreading the infrastructure cost to make it affordable to all communities.
-PMAM also provides all necessary software, online alarm users training, and online access for alarm users, alarm companies and City officials.
+PMAM leverages its expertise, systems, people, and processes to administer false alarm programs for many jurisdictions, thus spreading the infrastructure cost to make it affordable to all communities.
+PMAM also provides all necessary software, online alarm users training, and online access for alarm users, alarm companies, and City officials.